Workplace World Heritage: Making History Real

 - A diverse further-training program.
 Our activities are constantly changing.
 Digitization, for example, has an impact not only on the way we work, but also on the archive at its very core.
 Workshops, seminars and tutorials keep our staff up to date and in the know.

-Please send your complete application to the following address, specifying the department you would like to work in:
+Please send your complete application to the following address and include proof that the internship is compulsory: firstname.lastname@example.org

 ASF Volunteer Service at the Arolsen ArchivesThe Arolsen Archives are a project partner for the international volunteer service of the Action Reconciliation Service for Peace (ASF), which sends volunteers to one of thirteen project countries for one year.